vikonnikov/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

-# Tutorial 6: ViewSets & Routers
+# Часть 6: ViewSets и Routers

 REST framework includes an abstraction for dealing with `ViewSets`, that allows the developer to concentrate on modeling the state and interactions of the API, and leave the URL construction to be handled automatically, based on common conventions.